TurkeyMcMac/thread_pool/README.md

 To instantiate a pool of threads, use `ThreadPool::new(number_of_threads)`.
 To give it something to compute, use `assign(Box::new(move some_function))`.
 The pool will automatically distribute work between all available threads.
-`join_all()` stops all  of a pool's threads after waiting for them to finish their current jobs.
+`join_all()` joins all  of a pool's threads after waiting for them to finish their current jobs, consuming the pool in the process.

 #### Example
 ```